yanone/Yanone-GlyphsApp-Scripts/Contextual Kerning/README.md

 ## Keyboard Shortcuts

-For easy menu access, create yourself custom keyboard shortcuts for `Activate Contextual Kerning` and `Save Contextual Kerning` for Glyphs.app in the system preferences:
+For faster access, create yourself custom keyboard shortcuts for at the very least `Activate Sequence` and `Save Sequence` (as these are the commonly used) for Glyphs.app in the Keyboard section of macOS’s System Preferences:

 ![](systempreferences.png)